ertprs/sample-api-integration/README.md

 Sirena example API Integration for Node JS
 ==========

-## Before start
+This app is a basic implementation in Node JS for an integration with the Sirena API.

-This example is really simple, and the intention is to give a quick kick off for developers that want to integrate with the Sirena API with a Node JS app.
+**Note:** This example is really simple, and the intention is to give a quick kick off for developers that want to integrate with the Sirena API with a Node JS app.

 ## Getting started

+Before starting, it's necessary to set up the

+#### 1) Clone the repository

-1) The first step is cloning this repository in your computer:
+The first step is cloning this repository in your computer:

 In a terminal:
 ```shell